gregcaporaso/microbiogeo/doc/notes/mrpp.rst

 The three p-values are very large, indicating that samples taken from wet vs. dry environments are not significantly different, which is what we would expect.
-The A statistics are all near zero, which also indicates that we didn't see clustering.
+The A statistics are all near zero, which confirms our results.

 References
 ----------